cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 #### Routing module callbacks

-The routing module callbacks associated to the channel management are at the base of the interchain account protocol.
-Any of the chain (controlling or hosting) can start a channel creation handshake.
+The routing module callbacks associated with the channel management are at the base of the interchain account protocol.
+Any of the chains (controlling or hosting) can start a channel creation handshake.

 ##### Channel lifecycle management